nigarishrehmansarmad/Querying-Tabular-Data-using-Agentic-AI/README.md

-# 🚀 Agentic Text-to-SQL System v4.0
+# 🚀 Chatting with Tables

 > **Query ANY database in natural language.
 No SQL knowledge required.**